CPS-Innovation/digital-sop/docs/playbooks/Lifecycle/10-Discovery-Playbook/20-what-to-do-in-discovery.md

 Spend some time during discovery learning from those other teams and organisations.
 You should also talk to your operations colleagues, given that the user's journey is very likely to include interactions via offline channels.

-!!! info inline end "Accessibility Guide"
+!!! info inline end "Info: Accessibility"

     Take a look at the [Accessibility Guidance](../../../activities/accessibility/index.md) page for more information.